Armenians in Belgium: Contemporary period

 Today, the Committee of Belgian Armenians that started in the late 1920s is very active.
 It is also officially recognized by the Belgian government, and tries to represent about 40,000 Armenians living in the country.
 They include the first generation refugees from Turkey, large groups that came from Iran in 1970, from Lebanon and Syria and recently from Armenia.
 A 1,500-strong contingent repatriated from two Kurdish villages in eastern Turkey.

 An Armenian church, "Eglise Armenienne Apostolique Sainte Marie-Madeleine" is the main church of the Armenian Apostolic Orthodox community.
 It is related to the Mother See of Holy Etchmiadzin of Armenian Apostolic Church.
 The church structure was erected and consecrated in May 1990 through the generosity of benefactors Mr. and Mrs. Khachig and Madeline Khatchigov.
 There is also a smaller Armenian Catholic community belonging to the Armenian Catholic Church and some Armenian Evangelicals.

 There is also the Armenian "Centre sociale" for community gatherings was established in the early 1980s and has played an indispensable role in organizing public life for the Armenians.

 Armenian-Belgian relations

 Armenian-Belgian relations have been quite friendly since Armenia's independence in 1991, especially in trade.
 Armenia currently has an embassy in Brussels as well as missions to the European Union and NATO.
 Belgium is also one of the countries to have recognized the Armenian genocide which continues to be denied by Turkey.

-On April 23, 2015, the Flemish Parliament of Belgium unanimously adopted a resolution to fully recognize the Armenian Genocide.
-The motion was put forward by all political parties of Flanders including the Christen-Democratisch en Vlaams party.
+On 23 April 2015, the Flemish Parliament of Belgium unanimously adopted a resolution to fully recognize the Armenian genocide.
+The motion was put forward by all political parties of Flanders.
 The motion further called on Turkey to recognize the massacres as a genocide.

-In 1997 an Armenian khachkar was erected in the square Henri Michaux, Brussels to commemorate the victims of Armenian genocide.
+In 1997, an Armenian khachkar was erected in the square Henri Michaux, Brussels to commemorate the victims of the Armenian genocide.